Multivariate subjective fiducial inference: Applications to multivariate cases

-If all parameters except the correlation coefficient $\rho$ are known, then no single sufficient statistic for $\rho$ exists and therefore, similar to the case just discussed, we define the fiducial statistic for $\rho$ to be the unique maximum likelihood estimator of $\rho$, which is obtained by solving the following cubic equation for $\hat{\rho}$:

-The distribution of this estimator will be approximated in the same way as the distributions of the estimators $\hat{\sigma}_x^2$ and $\hat{\sigma}_y^2$ were approximated.
-In particular, since it can be shown that Fisher information of the likelihood function with respect to $\rho$ is given by
+In looking now at the case where all parameters except the correlation coefficient $\rho$ are known, we must again note that no single sufficient statistic exists for the unknown parameter of interest, i.e.\ the parameter $\rho$ in this case, and therefore, similar to the case just discussed, we will define the fiducial statistic $Q(\mathtt{z})$ to be the unique maximum likelihood estimator of $\rho$ given all other parameters are known.
+This estimator is the value $\bm\hat{\rho}$ that solves the following cubic equation: The distribution of this estimator will be approximated in the same way as the distributions of the estimators $\bm\hat{\sigma}_x^2$ and $\bm\hat{\sigma}_y^2$ were approximated.
+In particular, since it can be shown that the Fisher information of the likelihood function with respect to $\rho$, assuming all other parameters are known, is given by: equation~(\ref{equ1}) can be approximated, in the case in question, by: